akaliutau/inventory-system/README.md

 Full API Documentation for back-end server's API is available on http://localhost:9000/swagger-ui.html.
 Swagger UI works in the latest versions of Chrome, Safari, Firefox, and Edge.

+The front-end server is implemented in two variants: using React 16 library, and the second one with the help of Angular framework.
+Both variants styled with Material Design.
-The front-end server is built using React 16 library with Material Design styling.
-This is a single-page application allowing to view and navigate through all available inventory records.
+By architecture front-end is a single-page application allowing to view and navigate through all available inventory records.
 Database is pre-populated with 10 sample records.
 Page-size limit is set to 5 records/page, just to demonstrate pagination functionality.

 <br/>